 In this part of the letter, you’ll describe exactly what you want.
 This almost always includes money.
 Generally, you should ask for more money than you really expect to get.
 Some people say you should figure out the minimum amount you want, and ask for double.

-You can also ask for things other than money, like a positive reference letter.
+You can also ask for other things, like a positive reference letter.
 Sometimes people ask to be allowed to describe their departure as a resignation rather than a dismissal.
 Sometimes they want to write the announcement that will go out saying they are leaving.
 You might ask to keep company property, like a laptop or cellphone.
 Usually it’s pretty easy to get your employer to agree to your non-money asks.

 Any practical information about company property